20 REASONS TO OWN LESS STUFF

 14. Set a great example for your children

-When we learn to appreciate what we have and place less value on our possessions then we set a great example to our kids.
+When we learn to appreciate what we have and place less value on our possessions then we set a powerful example to our kids.
 We are showing them to be grateful for what we have, prioritise experiences over material things, stop attaching importance and status to physical stuff.
 Be grateful for all that money can’t ever buy over the temptation of what it can.

 15. Start living in the present

 When our homes are full of sentimental items from times gone by you can end up living in the past.
-Your home and your life are for living in right now.
-Be present for your life, have what you need right now and find ways to remember the old days without adding to the clutter.
+We forget that our home and our life are for living in and enjoying right now.

 16. Stop comparing